-(iii) the pool values transferred to the new major or higher level are not close to the maximum value of that level if it has been lowered and in any case do not amount to a greater value than 80% of the new maximum level; and
+(iii) the pool values transferred to the new major or higher level are not close to the maximum value of that level if it has been lowered and in any case do not amount to a greater value than 80% of the new maximum level;

-(iv) the combined pool values available to be won must not exceed the maximum prize limit for jackpots; or
+(iv) the combined pool values available to be won must not exceed the maximum prize limit for jackpots;

-(c) where such a transfer is not possible, or where the system is to be de- commissioned, the current major jackpot pool is played out before the change, replacement or de-commissioning takes place; or
+(f) where a transfer to a new system or configuration is not possible or the system is to be decommissioned, the current major jackpot pool is played out before the replacement or de-commissioning takes place;

-(d) where it is not possible to play out the current pool, the venue manager must prominently display a notice at least 7 days in advance, of the intention to change, replace or de-commission the linked jackpot system within the gaming area of the class 4 venue; and
+(g) where it is not possible to play out the current pool, the venue manager must prominently display within the venue’s gaming area a notice at least one day in advance, of the intention to change, replace or decommission the jackpot system;

-(e) all required reports for the jackpot system or systems in question are either commenced or terminated with the opening or closing meter readings and jackpot display pool values as the case may be and are endorsed by the gambling equipment service contractor with the reason.
+(h) all required reports for the jackpot system are either commenced or terminated with the opening or closing meter readings and jackpot display pool values, as the case may be, and must be endorsed by the gambling equipment service contractor.

+Note: It may not be possible to fully reconcile jackpot reports generated before and after a jackpot controller shut down.

-31 Installation or decommissioning of cashless system
+28 Installation or decommissioning of cashless systems

-Where any cashless gaming machine system is either installed or de-commissioned at any venue, the venue manager must ensure that -
+Where any cashless gaming machine system is either installed or decommissioned, the venue manager or technician, must ensure -

-(a) all gaming machine accounting reports required by these rules as applicable to the system previously in operation are completed and endorsed “Final readings” with the date; and
+(a) all gaming machine accounting reports required by these rules as applicable to the system previously in operation are completed and endorsed “Final readings” with the date;